 Indian Geography / Indian River System

-are flowing in this part of India are Mahanadi, Godavari, Cauvery, Krishna, Narmada and Tapti.
-All the major rivers drain into the Bay of Bengal except Narmada
+Mahanadi, Godavari, Cauvery, Krishna, Narmada and Tapti.
+All the major southern rivers of India drain into the Bay of Bengal except Narmada and

-These are seasonal or ephemeral rivers and their source is mainly Monsoons.
-Only Cauvery is regarded as perennial river of Peninsular India because it
+South Indian rivers are seasonal or ephemeral rivers and their source is mainly Monsoons.
+Only Cauvery is regarded as perennial river

-river Ganga, having a total length of 1465 km.
+The total length of Godavari river is 1465 km.

-- The catchment area of Godavari is highest in Maharashtra having a share of 48.6%.
-The other states it covers are Telangana (18.8%), Madhya Pradesh (10.0%),
+- The catchment area of Godavari river is highest in Maharashtra having a share of 48.6%.
+The other states it covers are Telangana (18.8%),

-- Its important left bank tributaries are Pranahita, Indravati, Sabari, Sileru, etc. and important right bank tributaries are
+- The important left bank tributaries of Godavari are Pranahita, Indravati, Sabari, Sileru, etc. and important right bank tributaries are

-Pravara, Sindphana, Manjira, Kinnerasani, etc. Rivers Wardha, Penganga and Wainganga confluence together to form Pranahita, which remains the biggest tributary of Godavari.
+Pravara, Sindphana, Manjira, Kinnerasani, etc. Rivers Wardha, Penganga and Wainganga confluence together to form Pranahita, which

 - Beyond Rajahmundry, river Godavari splits into 2 streams named Vriddha Gautami and Vasishta.
 Again the Vriddha Gautami splits into two streams namely,